wxx9248/BiliDanmakuDownload.py/README.md

 ## Notes

-- Each segment is 6 minutes of content
-- Resource IDs must include their prefix (av, bv, ep, ss, md)
+- Resource IDs must include their prefix (av, BV, ep, ss, md)
 - Using a cookie file allows you to access content that requires login

 ## License